Unleashing Diffusion Transformers for Visual Correspondence by Modulating Massive Activations: Introduction

 Compared with SD, recent DiTs (\eg, Pixart-alpha~\cite{chen2023pixart}, SD3~\cite{esser2024scaling}, and Flux~\cite{Flux}) demonstrate great superiority in scalability, robustness, model efficiency, and generation quality.
 While pre-trained SD models have been successfully leveraged as feature extractors, the potential of DiTs for visual perception tasks remains largely unexplored.
 To bridge this gap, we take the first step to investigate the feasibility of using pre-trained DiTs as feature extractors for visual correspondence tasks.

 However, when directly extracting the original features for representation learning, as done in SD, DiTs exhibit disappointing performance for visual perception tasks, as shown in \Cref{figure:f1}.
 To better understand this discrepancy, we analyze the statistical properties of features extracted from both SD and DiTs (see \Cref{figure:f2}).
 Notably, we observe that DiT feature maps exhibit massive activations, in contrast to the smoother distribution observed in SD2.1~\cite{rombach2022high}.
-These massive activations share a few fixed dominant dimensions, resulting in a high degree of directional similarity for feature vectors in the latent space~\cite{lan2024clearclip}.
+These massive activations share a few \textit{fixed dominant} dimensions, resulting in a \textit{high degree of directional similarity} for feature vectors in the latent space~\cite{lan2024clearclip}.
 This property makes it difficult to distinguish spatial feature vectors using cosine similarity, leading to semantically uninformative and indiscriminate representations.

-In this work, we aim to better understand the nature of massive activations in DiTs and extract semantically discriminative representations from DiTs for visual correspondence tasks.
-We begin by investigating the spatial and dimensional properties of these activations and find that they consistently emerge in a small set of fixed feature dimensions across all image patch tokens, which carry limited local information that are crucial for our task.
-Further analysis reveals that these concentrated dimensions align with the residual scaling factors generated by the AdaLN-zero layers.
-Motivated by this observation, we examine the role of AdaLN-zero in modulating DiT features.
-Our findings reveal that the built-in AdaLN-zero effectively localizes massive activations and performs semantically meaningful channel-wise modulation to suppress them, thereby enhancing the semantic richness and discriminative power of DiT features.
+In this work, we aim to deepen the understanding of massive activations for representation learning, thereby enabling the extraction of semantically discriminative representations from DiTs.
+We begin by investigating the spatial and dimensional properties of these activations and find that they consistently emerge in a small set of fixed feature dimensions across all image tokens, which carry limited local information that is crucial for our task.
+Further analysis reveals an intriguing connection between massive activations and the AdaLN in DiTs, where the concentrated dimensions of massive activations align with the residual scaling factors produced by AdaLN.
+To further understand this phenomenon, we investigate the role of AdaLN in modulating DiT features.
+Our findings reveal that the built-in AdaLN effectively localizes massive activations and performs semantically meaningful channel-wise modulation to suppress them, thereby enhancing the semantic richness and discriminative capacity of DiT features.